Cân y Gwynt

 I'm Victoria, and I've spent the last 20 years weaving together sound healing, ritual practice, astrology, and Welsh & Western mystery teachings.

 I've worked in frontline mental health for over a decade.
 I've held space for hundreds of people in ceremony.
-I've seen what happens when someone remembers their voice, their power, their magic.
+I've seen what happens when someone remembers their voice, their power, and their magic.

 And I know how sacred it is to guide others into this work.